brave-experiments/Mjolnir/README.md

 ## License

-This project is licensed under the Mozilla Public License 2.0- see the [LICENSE]() file for details
+This project is licensed under the Mozilla Public License 2.0- see the [LICENSE](https://github.com/brave-experiments/Mjolnir/blob/master/LICENSE) file for details

+## Frequently Asked Questions

 ## Acknowledgements